The Pygac API

 update_meta_data()

-Add some metd data to the meta_data dicitonary.
+Add some meta data to the meta_data dicitonary.

 exception pygac.reader.ReaderError